manguyen0017/4-comma-Assignment_01/README.md

 [![4-comma][images-fig1]](https://example.com)

 Figure 1.
 This is my 4-comma, explain what this 4-comma is trying to encaptulate. *Ensure your image is high-definition, with a width greater than 3500 pixels.
-If your imafe is not wide enough, it will not fill the page!
+If your image is not wide enough, it will not fill the page!

 <!-- Abstract -->
 ## Abstract